 September can be a hectic time, especially if you’re a parent of a school age child.
 Getting back to a routine and business as usual can be chaotic.
 There are so many things to plan for when sending kids back to school, that we hate to add one more thing to your list.
 But, seeing how important we think this item is to add… we’re going to any ways!
 Has your children had a routine children’s eye exam lately?
 If the answer is no, it’s time to make that appointment with your optometrist.
 There are so many ways to help and encourage your child to be successful at school!
-Making sure your child has a comprehensive children’s eye exam is the first important step!
+Making sure your child has a comprehensive children’s eye exam is the first important step, this will be perfect to find out if they have hyperopia or anything else.

 A Routine Children’s Eye Exam Can Help Your Child Succeed!